-An experienced team leads Cadre, and they’re backed by top venture capital firms like Andreesen-Horowitz, Khosla Ventures and Goldman Sachs.
+An experienced team leads Cadre, which has attracted a wide range of institutional investors such as Andreesen-Horowitz, Khosla Ventures and Goldman Sachs.

 Ryan Williams, one of the company’s co-founders, serves as CEO.
-The other co-founders are Joshua and Jared Kushner.
+Investors include Mark Cuban and Joshua and Jared Kushner.
 Cadre has made headlines due to its ties with the Kushners and a potential conflict of interest due to Jared Kushner’s former position in the Trump administration.

 Cadre’s holdings include more than $3 billion of owned transaction value, and the company has distributed more than $168 million to investors.